alabsi91/reanimated-color-picker/readme.md

 ## :small_red_triangle:ColorPicker Wrapper

-- The `ColorPicker` Wrapper is responsible for managing the build in components.
+- The `ColorPicker` Wrapper is responsible for managing the built-in components.

 - It has the following props:

 ### :small_orange_diamond:value

 - The initial value of the color picker.
-- Accepts `'hex'`, `'rgb'`, `'rgba'`, `'hsl'`, `'hsla'`, and `named color` formats.
+- Accepts `'hex'`, `'rgb'`, `'rgba'`, `'hsl'`, `'hsla'` and `named color` formats.
 - `type: string`
 - `default: '#418181'`

 ### :small_orange_diamond:tracksHeight

-- Change all sliders track height.
+- Change all slider's track height.
 - `type: number`
 - `default: 25`

 ### :small_orange_diamond:thumbsSize

-- Change all sliders thumb size.
+- Change all slider's thumb size.
 - `type: number`
 - `default: 35`

 ### :small_orange_diamond:width

-- The width of the color picker wrapper.
+- The width of the color picker's wrapper.
-- All of build in components will inherit this width.
+- All built-in components will inherit this width.
 - `type: number`
 - `default: 300`

 ### :small_orange_diamond:style

-- Color picker wrapper style.
+- Color picker's wrapper style.
-- If you want to change the width use the `width` property.
+- If you want to change the width using the `width`` property.
 - `type: object`

-> **Note** some of the style properties will be overwritten.
+> **Note** some style properties will be overwritten.

 ### :small_orange_diamond:onChange

-- Called every time the color value changes.
+- Called every time the color value changed.
-- The passed color object has the following properties: `hex`, `rgb`, `rgba`, `hsl`, `hsla`
+- The passed color object has the following properties: `hex`, `rgb`, `rgba`, `hsl` and `hsla`
 - `type: (color: object) => void`
 - `default: null`

 ### :small_orange_diamond:onComplete

-- Called when the user lifts his finger from the slider or when clicks on a swatch.
+- Called when the user releases the slider handle or when a swatch is clicked.
-- The passed color object has the following properties: `hex`, `rgb`, `rgba`, `hsl`, `hsla`
+- The passed color object has the following properties: `hex`, `rgb`, `rgba`, `hsl` and `hsla`
 - `type: (color: object) => void`
 - `default: null`

-## :small_red_triangle:Build In Components
+## :small_red_triangle:Built-in Components

 ### :small_orange_diamond:`<Preview />`